Early Childhood Education Fast Track (ECE)

 - Handed in at the beginning of class or electronically uploaded to the course site drop box on the designated due date in class, unless otherwise indicated by professor

 - Handed in using the APA@Conestoga formatting, citing, and referencing

-NOTE: Faculty does not assume responsibility for assignments not given directly to them in hard copy at the beginning of the relevant course.
+NOTE: Faculty does not assume responsibility for assignments not given directly to them in hard copy at the beginning of the relevant class or improperly uploaded to e-Conestoga.
 Students should avoid handing in assignments outside the regularly scheduled class time and should make every effort to hand assignments in person.

 Academic Standing and Promotion

 The Conestoga Student Guide is your first source for information concerning academic regulations, policies and procedures.
 The Conestoga Student Guide is available on the college website and by visiting the "Student Guide" tab in your Student Portal.

 In addition to the Academic Regulations found in the Conestoga Student Guide, the following apply to the Early Childhood Education Program:

 - Students must attain a minimum "C" or 60% passing grade in all ECE courses.